 There are many more, and depending upon the niche you are in, you can pick few more from the extensive list over here.

 Now, your first step for personal branding is to complete all your profile and reflect your personality with bio.

 People you should follow:

-There is a big growing trend of accepting all friend request on Facebook, Auto-follow back all Twitter followers and circling everyone who circle you on Google plus.
-Indeed this strategy works great when you want to see big numbers on your social-media profile, but my personal opinion is it’s not worth it.
+There is a big growing trend of accepting all friend request on Facebook, Auto-follow back all Twitter followers and circling everyone who circles you on Google plus.
+Indeed, this strategy works great when you want to see big numbers on your social media profile, but my opinion is it’s not worth it.
 All these social media profile offers a way for others to follow your work.
-For example, on Facebook we have subscribe feature which is remarkable and more useful than just adding random people you don’t even know and you might never meet throughout your life.
+For example, on Facebook we have subscribed feature that is remarkable and more useful than just adding random people you don’t even know, and you might never meet throughout your life.

 What worries me is, adding too many people ( You are not even related to), will make your time-line overcrowded, and you will miss out on making real-connections with like minded people.
 I’m guilty of making this mistake, and I recommend you to avoid it.